• Home

 • Location: 5, Longjin Road, Xihu Street, Xihu District, Hangzhou, Zhejiang Province

-West Lake presents one of the most poetic landscapes in China.
-ThisĀ UNESCO World Heritage site, also known as ā€œparadise on earth,ā€ harmoniously and perfectly blends natural beauty with cultural heritage that spans centuries.
+The West Lake presents one of the most poetic landscapes in China.
+This UNESCO World Heritage site, also known as ā€œparadise on earth,ā€ harmoniously blends natural beauty with cultural heritage that spans centuries.

-West Lake offers spectacular scenery throughout the whole year.
-In spring, peach blossoms and willow trees will light upĀ the Su Causeway.
+The West Lake offers spectacular scenery throughout the whole year.
+In spring, peach blossoms and willow trees will light up the Su Causeway.
 Summer brings fields of lotus blooming across Quyuan Garden.
-When autumn comes, the lake will transform into a mirror under the silky moonlight.
-In winter, the landscape becomes a tranquil wonderland dusted with snow.
+When autumn comes, the lake transforms into a mirror under the clear moonlight.
+And in winter, the landscape becomes a tranquil wonderland dusted with snow.

-Visitors can freely stroll or cycle along causeway or take a boat on the lake to savor the timeless beauty.
+Visitors can freely stroll or cycle along the causeway or take a boat to savor the lake’s timeless beauty.

 Travel tips:

-1. For more cultural experiences,you can explore further to the surrounding Lingyin Temple, Silk Museum, and tea plantations.
+1. For more cultural experiences, you can explore the nearby Lingyin Temple, Silk Museum, and tea plantations.

-2. Major paid attractions: Leifeng Pagoda: CNY 40; Three Ponds Mirroring the Moon: CNY 55 – 70; Yuewang Temple: CNY 25
+2. Major paid attractions: Leifeng Pagoda: 40 CNY; Three Ponds Mirroring the Moon: 55 – 70 CNY; Yuewang Temple: 25 CNY

-3. The sightseeing electric vehicle around the lake is charged per section, with a cost of CNY 10 – 20, and the total cost for the entire journey is approximately CNY 70.
+3. The sightseeing electric vehicle around the lake is charged per section, with a cost of 10 – 20 CNY, and the total cost for the entire journey is approximately 70 CNY.

 Best Hangzhou Tours including the West Lake: